Liquidity ratios: types, formulas and how to use them

 Use this ratio to compare different companies if you're thinking about investing in a new company.
 You can also use it to compare your business's financial health to other companies in your industry, or to look at your business's liquidity over different periods.

 You can use this ratio as a quick guide when you're thinking about taking on new expenses.
 Use other measures, such as profitability and long-term cash flow forecasts, to assess the long-term health of your company.
-For instance, you might be sitting on a stack of cash because you've had a great launch, but if your product or service doesn't have staying power, you won't be able to maintain your cash flow.
+For instance, you might have significant cash reserves after a successful launch, but if your product or service doesn't sell consistently, you won't be able to maintain your cash flow.
 The quick ratio isn't going to show you that.

-• lets you see liquidity to determine if you can afford more expenses or investments
+- Decision support: reveals if you can afford new expenses or investments

 3. Cash ratio

-The cash ratio divides your cash and cash equivalents by short-term liabilities.
-This ratio shows whether you can cover payroll, expenses, and loan payments using only your most liquid assets.
+The cash ratio divides your cash and cash equivalents by short-term liabilities, showing whether you can cover payroll, expenses, and loan payments using only your most liquid assets.

 Cash ratio liquidity formula